gabeklein/expressive-mvc/README.md

 }
 ```
 <a href="https://codesandbox.io/s/deep-state-simple-e3xcf"><sup>View in CodeSandbox</sup></a>

-Here we define a class with properties we wish track.
-Values set in the constructor (or as class properties) serve as initial state.

-One of the static-methods added to your class will be `use`.
-This is a hook; it will create a new instance of your state and bind it to the component.
+One of the static-methods on your class will be `use`.
+This is a hook; it will create a new instance (of a given model) and bind it to the component.

-Now, we can just change values as we see fit!
-As values on this instance change, our hook handles any need for new renders.
+Now, we can just "edit" properties as we see fit!
+As the values on this state change, our hook handles any need for a new render.

 <br/>

 <h2 id="concept-destruct">Destructuring</h2>

-Subscribers are lazy, they will only update a view for values they think are in-use.
-See [that section](#concept-subscription) for more detail.
+[Subscribers are lazy](#concept-lazy), they will only update a view for values seen to be in-use.

-A good idea is to destructure values needed for a component, that way conditional rendering doesn't lead to some unexpected behavior.
+A good idea is to destructure values used by a component.
+This keeps intent clear and prevents unexpected behavior.

-Now, you might ask how we still access our instance, having already destructured.
-To cover for this, you'll see a **`set`** and **`get`** included with the returned state.
+Now, you might wonder how we'd access our instance, having already destructured.
+To cover for this, you'll see a **`get`** and **`set`** included with the returned state.

 > Not to be confused with the keywords!
 They're just properties, and both a simple reference back to state.

 ### `set`

-Having destructured, let's use `set` for updating values on our instance.
+Having destructured, we'll need `set` to update the properties of our instance.

 ```jsx
 const KitchenCounter = () => {